hex-digital/guidelines/github-contributing/README.md

 Branches are always of the form

-    <type>/<CODE>-XXX
+    <type>/<TICKET-ID>

+E.G.

+    feat/AUB-126

 ### Type

-The first part of the branch, the TYPE, will fall into one of the following
+The first part of the branch, the TYPE, is based on [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
-categories:

-* feature
-* change
-* bugfix
+The two most common are:

-* hotfix
+* feat
-* debt
+* fix

-For JIRA issues, the type of branch will usually be specified by the ticket type field.
-If not, simply decide the type yourself, and make a note of it on the ticket description.
+Other types are listed at https://www.conventionalcommits.org/en/v1.0.0/.
+Choose whichever you think fits best.

-### Code
+### Ticket ID

-The second part of the branch names show which project it is for.
+The second part of the branch name is the ticket ID.

-For JIRA issues, it will be the associated project code (2-4 letters) from JIRA.
+For JIRA issues, it will be the ticket ID in JIRA.

-E.G. `POR` for Portal, or `AUB` for Aubaine.
+E.G. `POR-98`, or `AUB-126`.

-### Reference Number

-The final part, the reference number, will be the ID of the issue.

-For JIRA issues, that will be the issue ID, listed on the issue itself.

-    <type>/<CODE>-XXX  # e.g. change/PCS-12, feature/SS-124, bugfix/HSB-96

 Simply create your branch with the name as above, branching from `main`.

     git checkout main
     git pull
-    git checkout -b <branch-name>
+    git checkout -b feat/AUB-126
-    git push -u origin <branch-name>
+    git push -u origin feat/AUB-126

-> NOTE If the site has not launched yet, and your tickets are going into development (they have Fix Version v1.0.0), then you should branch from the development branch instead of main, as this will be the current base branch.
-When the site launches, main will be the base branch, and you can branch from there instead.

 [(top)](#github-contribution-guidelines)

 ## Committing your work

-At Hex we try to follow [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
+Our commits also try to follow [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).

-In its simplest form, each commit should start with one of the predefined types, usually `feat`, `fix` or `refactor`.
+In its simplest form, each commit should:

+- Start with one of the predefined types
-Then it should be tagged with the ticket it's for, e.g. `PCS-608`.
+- Be tagged with its ticket ID

-Finally a short explanation of what the commit does should be written.
+- Have a short explanation of what the commit does.
 This message should fit into the sentence "Applying this commit will ______".

 Altogether that might look like:

     feat(PCS-608): change primary colors from red to green

 This allows us to easily see which issue each addition came from and what it's for.

-Remember to commit often, and never to rewrite commit history once you've pushed to origin.
+Remember to commit often, and try to never rewrite commit history once you've pushed to GitHub.
 However, before pushing your commits, you're free to rebase and rewrite as you like.

 [(top)](#github-contribution-guidelines)

 ## Submitting work for review

-When submitting work for review, there are two options: the `development` branch, or a `release` branch.
+When submitting work for review, there are a few options: the `main` branch, a `release-xxxxx` branch, or an environment like `staging` or `production`.

+If you're not sure which branch you should be submitting to, ask the tech lead or another senior on the project.

-### The development branch
+### The main branch

-When a site is not yet launched, the development branch should be used instead of a release branch.
-It is easy to check this as the main branch will be behind the production branch, or production will not exist yet.

-All issues that will be going into the development branch will have a Fix Version of v1.0.0, so they are easy to identify in JIRA.

-Simply pull-request into the development branch, following the below guidelines, as if it were a release branch.
+- Used when a site has not yet launched, or for some small sites with only one environment
+- Submit a pull-request to `main`, following the below guidelines

 ### The release branch

-When a site has been launched, and main is the same as production, we move to the release branch structure.

-Once your code is complete and pushed to origin, it needs to go into a release branch.
-A release branch is of the form `release-XXXXX` and is used to group issues together ready to be deployed to Staging, Production or merged into the base branch.

-Release branches are important as they make deployments easier to track and more straight forward.

-Each issue in JIRA must have a release branch attached, and this is done via the "Fix Version" field on an issue, where you enter the release name (e.g. v1.0.0).
+- Used for busy projects where batches of code are released at a time
+- Releases are created in JIRA, and tickets are tagged with a Fix Version that matches the release name
+- A Release branch is created which matches the ID of the Release in JIRA - e.g. `release-17762`.
+It should be created from `main`.
+- Submit a pull-request to the release branch matching the Fix Version of your JIRA ticket

-### Creating a release branch
+#### Creating a release branch

 To get a release branch, a release must be made in the related JIRA project.